Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: Neutron star merger rates inferred from GWTC-4

 We also consider mass ranges corresponding to EM-bright NSBH mergers, which must involve a low-mass BH in order to disrupt the NS outside the BH horizon and potentially produce EM emission.
 We take BH component mass bins between $2.6$ and $3.6\,M_\odot$ with uniform BH spins between 0 and 1 for these NSBH, and also assume random component mass pairing within each bins.
 The only NSBH event that may fall into one of these bins is GW230529.
 Although its primary mass may be as high as $4.5\,M_\odot$ (95\% upper limit assuming default parameter estimation priors), if we include it in the 1--$1.6\,M_\odot$, 2.6--$3.6\,M_\odot$ bin, we can get a conservative upper limit on the rate of EM-bright NSBH mergers.
 This is a conservative limit because taking into account its masses, spins and realistic NS equation of state, GW230529 has a $<10\%$ probability of powering EM emission.
 We take a flat-in-log prior ($p(R) \propto 1/R)$ on the merger rate in each bin, {except for bins with zero detections, for which we take a Jeffreys prior ($p(R) \propto 1/\sqrt{R}$), yielding a conservative upper limit}.

 The inferred BNS and low-mass NSBH rates in each mass bin are shown in Fig.~\ref{fig:bns-rates} as either 90\% symmetric credible intervals (in bins containing a detection) or 90\% upper limits (in bins containing zero detections).
 The inferred merger rate of BNS involving low, GW170817-like masses is $53^{+176}_{-49}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ at 90\% credibility.
 For slightly higher primary masses (GW190425-like), the inferred merger rate is $30^{+99}_{-28}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$.
 For BNS containing two high-mass (between $1.6$--$2.6\,M_\odot$) components, we can place a 90\% upper limit of $<30\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$.
 The total BNS merger rate is $110_{-82}^{+192}\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$; this posterior probability density is plotted in Fig.~\ref{fig:rate-comparisons}.
 Including low-mass NSBHs, the NSM rate is $147_{-96}^{+198}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$.
 This is a conservatively high estimate of the EM-bright NS merger rate because it counts GW230529, which has $<10\%$ probability of being EM-bright, and places a conservative Jeffreys prior on bins with zero detections.
 A more accurate rate estimate of the EM-bright NSBH rate should account for the NS equation of state and the population-informed BH mass and spin to calculate the remnant mass and probability of powering EM emission \pnp{(see, e.g., \citealt{Biscoveanu_2023}, who found an upper limit on the EM-bright NSBH rate of $<20\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ using GWTC-3, and \citealt{Kunnumkai2026}, who found consistent results with GWTC-4).} These rates represent local $z = 0$ merger rates, as current GW detectors are only sensitive to BNS mergers out to $z < 0.1$.
-Our inferred BNS merger rate ($28-300\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ at 90\% credibility) is consistent with the latest published BNS rate from the LVK, which, marginalizing over uncertainties in the mass distribution, found it to be in the range $7.6$--$250\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$~\citep{LIGOScientific:2025pvj}.
+Our inferred BNS merger rate ($28-300\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ at 90\% credibility) is consistent with the latest published BNS rate from the LVK, which, marginalizing over uncertainties in the mass distribution, found it to be in the range $7.6$--$250\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$~\citep{LIGOScientific:2025pvj}. \rr{The flexibility of our model (which allows the rate to vary independently in each mass bin) and our prior choices, particularly for bins with zero detections, results in a conservatively high rate estimate with conservatively large error bars.}